stackerz/app/README.md

 #Stackerz

 This is an Android app I developed to manage OpenStack Juno 2014.2.4 services, instances and objects.
+I believe it'll be easy enough to update to be used with newer versions.

-It is unfinished mostly because I had to cease develpoment due to lack of time and other reasons.
+Most of the work is done however it is unfinished mostly because I had to cease develpoment due to lack of time and other reasons.
 Feel free to fork and use the code!

 #Screenshots